-Approved MARC-U*STAR and RISE Mentors
+Approved MARC, RISE, and WSRTP Mentors

 Our studies use experimental autoimmune encephalomyelitis (EAE) as a model to investigate pathological events related to Multiple Sclerosis.
 The primary focus is to determine the contribution of the fractalkine receptor (CX3CR1) to disease severity.
 Fractalkine (CX3CL1) and its receptor CX3CR1 provide a physiologically-relevant neuron-microglia communication mechanism.

 The focus of my research is on the application of microbial genomics to address fundamental questions in emerging infectious diseases.
 My current interests are directed towards large-scale sequencing and phylogenomic studies investigating major public health threats, such as the causative agents of plague and cholera, Yersinia pestis and Vibrio cholerae, and the dominant cause of food-borne disease in North America, Escherichia coli O157:H7.
-Experimental approaches include Microbial Genome Sequencing, Phylogenomics, and Pathogenicity.
+Experimental approaches include Microbial Genome Sequencing, Phylogenomics, and Pathogenicity

 Cellular immunology, T cell immunity, autoimmune diseases: The immune system plays a fundamental role in the defense against microbial pathogens.
 However, erroneous activation of the immune system can lead to autoimmune diseases.
 This laboratory pursues several lines of investigation to understand how T cells contribute to autoimmune diseases and protection from infection, and how to modulate T cell immunity for therapeutic purposes in humans.